 Keep reading.
 I’m about to humiliate myself in your service.

-Last night, a childhood friend during a COVID cleaning spree discovered two aerogrammes I sent to her when I was 15 while she was in Israel.
+A childhood friend (during a COVID cleaning spree) discovered two aerogrammes I sent to her when I was 15 while she was in Israel.
 She messaged copies to me.
 I clicked open the scanned documents eager to read my thoughts, imagining some teenage depth or evidence of the writer I’ve become.

 Instead, I mix up “your” and “you’re,” I’m obsessed with boys, I’m eager to be liked (cringe-worthy levels), and I cuss a blue streak like the “rebellious-for-a-summer-in-a-letter” good girl that I was.
 It was, to put a point on it, embarrassing.